coderamitamar/MyCode/README.md

 # myCCode
-C programs done by me.
+All programs done by me.
-This repository is only made for storing c programs done by me
+This repository is only made for storing all the data strucute and algorithm programs done by me